 On July 4, 1909, at a moment when Chicago was the fastest growing and most quintessentially modern city in the world, the Commercial Club of Chicago published Daniel Burnham and Edward Bennett’s Plan of Chicago.
 Justly praised to this day for its regional scope and environmental prescience, The Burnham Plan is often criticized for its allegedly autocratic social and design sensibilities.
 Less commonly celebrated, even by admirers, is that the Plan of Chicago was one of the last efforts (perhaps the greatest) to employ classical principles of architectural, landscape, and urban design in and for and at the scale of a rapidly expanding modern industrial metropolitan region.
 This it did consciously participating in the long western cultural tradition —a metaphysical realist and sacramental tradition— of classical humanist urbanism.

 In its centennial year of 2009, commentators typically treated the Plan of Chicago as a historical document the relevance of which, despite permanent beneficial effects, has passed.
 The agents of After Burnham differ with that assessment.
 We think that since the middle of the 20th century architecture and urbanism in Chicago and elsewhere —after following first the logic of modernist and now of hyper-modernist premises— have gone astray in important ways for which The Plan of Chicago remains a potential if unexpected corrective.2 For this reason, University of Notre Dame School of Architecture graduate urban design students, alumni, and faculty have undertaken this project, taking present-day Chicago as a given and the Plan of Chicago as an authoritative (albeit improvable) point of reference.
-The 100-year vision of After Burnham proposes that and envisions how classical humanist urbanism in conjunction with a foundational respect for the human person and attendant concerns for moral agency, social solidarity, political subsidiarity, environmental stewardship, religious freedom, and public policy attentive to the needs of the involuntarily poor3 —i.e., the common good / natural law substance of modern Catholic Social Teaching most recently given further papal elaboration in Laudato Si (which repeatedly reminds its readers that “everything is connected”)— can help locate even the modern metropolis in both nature and sacred order in a manner both symbolically legible and humane; and, in the case of Chicago, can do so in future-oriented ways recognizably continuous with the best historic traditions of both Chicago and western humanist culture.
+The 100-year vision of After Burnham proposes that and envisions how classical humanist urbanism in conjunction with a foundational respect for the human person and attendant concerns for moral agency, social solidarity, political subsidiarity, environmental stewardship, religious freedom, and public policy attentive to the needs of the involuntarily poor3 —i.e., the common good / natural law substance of modern Catholic Social Teaching— can help locate even the modern metropolis in both nature and sacred order in a manner both symbolically legible and humane; and, in the case of Chicago, can do so in future-oriented ways recognizably continuous with the best historic traditions of both Chicago and western humanist culture.

 1 The term global city is used here after the work of Saskia Sassen, The Global City (Princeton, NJ: Princeton University Press, 1991) and her various interpreters.
 Briefly, in the modern economy productive activities are scattered globally.
 Participation in the globalized production network depends upon certain kinds of complex financial services that in turn require highly specialized management skills, especially those found in four specific service industries: accounting, advertising, banking, and law.
 Global cities cluster persons with the skills needed to manage the international trade of certain regionally specific goods.
 A global city can thus be understood most basically as a significant locus of specialized financial and production services that make the globalized economy run.
 Beyond these basic criteria however, global cities (or aspiring global cities) are characterized by secondary criteria intended to attract, pay and entertain the specialized talent —what urban theorist Richard Florida dubs, perhaps too glibly, “the creative class”— needed to oversee the global economy; and generally include among other things the presence of major media outlets, significant cultural and entertainment institutions, a large international airport, good public transportation, a prominent city skyline, and other such “urban amenities.”
 It must be noted that global cities are good for their creative class but not necessarily good for their other residents; that this discrepancy may be systemic; and that the existence of the modern global city may depend entirely upon the ability to easily and relatively inexpensively transport material goods around the world.

-2 Note that the Chicago Cubs, who won ten National League championships in a span of forty years and were World Champions when the Plan of Chicago was published in 1909, have not won a pennant since 1945, the very advent of Chicago’s Miesian modernism.
-Note also that the Cubs are showing signs of revival contemporaneous with The Notre Dame Plan of Chicago 2109.
+2 Note that from 1906 to 1945 the Chicago Cubs won ten National League championships, and were World Champions when the Plan of Chicago was published in 1909.
+Then from 1945 until 2016 —i.e., during the heyday of Chicago’s embrace of Miesian modernism, later followed by today’s bombastic-but-aimless hyper-modernism— the Cubs did not win even a single NL pennant!
+Note too however that the revival of the Cubs’ fortunes has been contemporaneous with The Notre Dame Plan of Chicago 2109.
 Post hoc ergo propter hoc?
 Let the reader decide.

 3 The term “involuntarily poor” is not distinguishing “deserving poor” from “undeserving poor.”
 It is rather distinguishing persons who are voluntarily poor from persons who are poor against their will.
 Voluntary poverty is a historic Christian virtue and vocation for those whose vocation it is.
 In contrast, involuntary poverty thwarts human flourishing; and in Catholic Social Teaching is an economic condition from which, in civil society, public policy should by just means assist individuals and communities to escape.